Archaeology BA (Hons)

 - Part-time: 8 years @ 12 to 18 hours per week

 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

-For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:
+For students normally domiciled in Scotland, including EU/EEA and Swiss nationals with settled or pre-settled status in the UK, with a term-time address in Scotland, the following fees apply:

 |Full-time (120 credit modules) per year||£1,820||£1,820|

 |Part-time (structured) (3 x 20 credit modules) per year||£645||£645|

 |Part-time (unstructured per module) (per 20 credit module)||£215||£215|

 Note: The Scottish Government set this fee which has not yet been confirmed for 2021-22 so may be subject to change.